Reversing Lindblad Dynamics via Continuous Petz Recovery Map: IV. Other noise models and code space constructions

-As the number of free parameters scales exponentially with the number of the qubit $N$, the optimisation of the code space will be challenging when $N$ becomes large.
-For example, $N=4$ requires $2^8 = 256$ independent parameters to parametrise $U$, and this number becomes $1024$ for $N=5$.
-Another problem of having a large $N$ comes from the evaluation of the Liouville dynamics generated by $\Ddiss$ for entire physical qubits.
-Using the standard vectorisation method \cite{Zwolak04}, this will involve the integration of the Liouville super-operator matrix with size $2^{2N} \times 2^{2N}$.
+We note that, however, ${\cal F}_e$ behaves singularly for $\delta t \rightarrow 0$ as $(P_{{\cal C}_U})_{\delta t}^{-\frac{1}{2}}$ becomes divergent.
+Hence, we take a finite $\delta t = 0.001$ to solve the optimization problem for this work.
+For the numerical optimization, we adopt ``scipy.optimize" in the SciPy library with the method ``Powell".
+Another challenge is that the number of free parameters scales exponentially with the number of physical qubits $n$.
+For example, $n=4$ requires $2^8 = 256$ independent parameters to parametrize $U$, and this number becomes $1024$ for $n=5$.
+Another problem of having a large $n$ is that the evaluation of the forward dynamics $e^{{\cal L} \delta t}$.
+Using the standard vectorisation method \cite{Zwolak04}, this will involve the integration of the Liouville super-operator matrix with size $2^{2n} \times 2^{2n}$.
 Due to these technical limitations, the optimisation problem can only be done practically for a small system size $N \lesssim 6$.